atharvalade/AirSpace_Async/nil_back_end/README.md

 - **Error with deployer account**: Make sure your private key is correctly set in the .env file
 - **Wallet issues**: Ensure the =nil; CLI is properly installed and configured
 - **"Command not found" errors**: Run `npm run fix-path` to add the =nil; CLI to your PATH
+- **Private key errors**: Run `npm run extract-key` to extract your private key from the =nil; CLI config
+- **Shard errors**: Run `npm run get-shards` to configure a shard ID before deploying or minting
+- **Balance errors**: If you encounter "shard API not found" errors, try different shard IDs until you find one that works

 ## License